You can listen to the opening remarks of our speakers here:

 Ben Rimmer (CEO, City of Melbourne), Albert Abdi (Consul Consulate-General of the Republic of Indonesia), Anand Kulkarni (Consultant and Principal Adviser, Victoria University), Banga Malewa (Vice-Consul, Consulate-General of the Republic of Indonesia), Craig Connelly (CEO, Ian Potter Foundation), Dewi Wahab (Consulate-General, The Republic of Indonesia), Gareth Evans (Chancellor, ANU), Josi Khatarina (Senior researcher, Indonesian Centre for Environmental Law), Gemma Henderson (BCG), Kate Vinot (Director City Strategy and Place, City of Melbourne), Kelly Grigsby (CEO, Wyndham City Council), Martin Stewart-Weeks, Matt Minchin (Executive Director City Deals, Department of Premier and Cabinet), Michel Masson (CEO, Infrastructure Victoria), Monica Barone (CEO, City of Sydney), Nina Taylor (Councillor, Glen Eira City Council (+ CPSU), Sarah Alexander (YLab Design Director Foundation for Young Australians), Terry Moran (Chair, CPD), Tom Bentley (Principal Adviser to the Vice Chancellor, RMIT / The Conversation), Travers McLeod (CEO, CPD), Victor Perton (Leadership Adviser & Advocate).

-CPD would like to thank Gareth, Monica, Dewi, Ben and the team at ANU House for hosting the event, and participants who contributed to an engaging and expert start to the ANU-CPD Policy Dialogue Series.
+CPD would like to thank Gareth, Monica, Dewi, Ben and the team at ANU House for hosting the event, and participants who contributed to an engaging and expert discussion.